-temperature get Displays the current tempe rature for the unit, see example below: Temperature Status : Current Temperature : 47 Celsius measured 0s ago Maximum Temperature : 48 Celsius measured 1d5h8m48s ago Minimum Temperature : 45 Celsius measured 1d5h37m7s ago - videnc
+temperature get Displays the current tempe rature for the unit, see example below: Temperature Status : Current Temperature : 47 Celsius measured 0s ago Maximum Temperature : 48 Celsius measured 1d5h8m48s ago Minimum Temperature : 45 Celsius measured 1d5h37m7s ago - videnc stop commands can be used to start and stop encoding of the video input.
+ID is either the encoder ID or all.
+As of Makito X4 v1.5 and Makito X1 v1.2, you can specify a range or a comma-separated list of IDs for the operation, as shown in the examples that follow.

 The videnc command is used to manage video encoding parameters.
-The videnc start and videnc stop commands can be used to start and stop encoding of the video input.
-ID is either the encoder ID (0 - 7) or all.
+The videnc start and videnc